 If a class is full and the wait list is full, a student may register for a class with permission from the instructor.
 The late registration process occurs during the first two weeks of the semester.
-Students wishing to add a class should show up on the first day of the class and obtain a permission number from the instructor.
+Students wishing to add a class should show up on the first day of the class and obtain a permission number from the instructor or send an email to the instructor.
+Instructor's emails can be found in the Directory at lacitycollege.edu/About/Directories/Employee-Directory.
 Students can use the permission number to register through the Student Information System (mycollege.laccd.edu).